Home Wireless Earbuds Marshall Minor Iii Vs. Jbl Live Free 2

 See price on Amazon See price on Amazon

-Ingress protection ratings refer to the rank of protection offered by a casing, against solids and liquids.
-The letters 'IP' are followed by two values The first value represents protection against solids say dust, while the second refers to protection against liquids (sweat).
+IP ratings is the rank of protection offered by an enclosure, against solids and water.
+In the format of IPXX, 'X' represents a number The first value represents protection against solids such as dust, while the second refers to resistance against liquids (water).

-Having a value of IPX4, the Marshall Minor III's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the Marshall Minor III, JBL Live Free 2 have a rating of IPX5 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, Marshall Minor III has a lower liquid rating than JBL Live Free 2 Marshall Minor III have a weight of 8g .
-We consider a lower weight best for the reason that lighter devices are more comfortable to transport.
+Scoring IPX4, the Marshall Minor III's rating is read as, the first value of X denotes that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the Marshall Minor III, JBL Live Free 2 have a rating of IPX5 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, Marshall Minor III has a lower liquid rating than JBL Live Free 2 The Marshall Minor III have a weight of 8g .
+We prefer a lower weight better for the reason that lighter devices are easier to move with.

 kinsta kinsta